99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - "Resource": list of res. to which the action is applied
   - "Condition": when it's applied (optional)

-IAM Access Analyzer:
+IAM Access Analyzer:!!
 simplifies inspecting unused access to guide you toward least privilege.
 The findings highlight unused roles, unused access keys, password.

 IAM certificate store:
 if you got your certificate from a third-party CA, import the certificate into ACM or upload it to the IAM certificate store

-You can use Signature Version 4 to sign the API requests, to give API access in one AWS account to users in a different AWS account, also use
+SIGV4 You can use Signature Version 4 to sign the API requests, to give API access in one AWS account to users in a different AWS account, also use!!
 resource policy on the resource you are trying to access...
 Insert the signature into a query string parameter referred to as "X-Amz-Signature" Incorporate the signature into an HTTP header called "Authorization".